dll110/dll110.github.io/_posts/2024-04-06-travel_post.md

 # Guangzhou, China

 Whereas Taiwan was similar to Japan in its politeness, this is one of the first signs I saw in Hong Kong.
-I was somewhat relieved.
+I was somewhat relieved, because it seemed to imply that there is a norm of jaywalking.

 <center><img src="../documents/east_asia_2024/hk_no_jaywalking.jpeg" title="no jaywalking :<" style='height:500px;'/></center>

 We took the high speed train from Hong Kong to Guangzhou.
-The landscape is grey and unusual.
+The landscape is grey (mostly the sky actually) and unusual.

 <center><img src="../documents/east_asia_2024/gz_landscape.jpeg" title="grey" style='width="400"; height:600px;'/></center>